Vandivier/afterecon/content/2015-05-23-a-model-of-entrepeneurship.md

 ---
-title: A Model of Entrepeneurship
+title: "A Model of Entrepeneurship"
 date: 2015-05-22 22:14:01
 author: John Vandivier
 ---